The Road to Run Series

 What is Road to Run?

-Each Road to Run event focuses on a specific area of women’s leadership and how She Should Run and women leaders are changing the game.
-Speakers will share their candid personal leadership stories and practical tips for how to navigate challenges and barriers to women’s leadership.
+Road to Run provides women with a starting place for considering and exploring a future run for office as well as a baseline knowledge of what goes into running for public office.
+Speakers from a variety of backgrounds, ethnicities, political leanings, and states will share their candid personal leadership stories and practical tips for how to navigate challenges and barriers to women’s leadership.
 Afterward, you can participate in a Q&A that will give you answers that you can apply to yourself or to support another woman you think should run for office.

-Join us in the Community as we continue our conversation on finding your own purpose through public service.
+Join us in the Community as we continue our conversation on sustaining hope.

 Please share your thoughts on our Road to Run event with this survey that should take no longer than 3 minutes and will allow us to ensure this and future sessions meet our intended outcomes and we can make improvements for the future.